Best AI Solutions for Portfolio Monitoring in 2026

 By Dr. Leigh Coney, Founder of WorkWise Solutions

 But the market is full of options.
 Some are generic BI tools with a "PE" label slapped on.
-Others are purpose-built for how fund managers actually work.
+Others are built for how fund managers actually work.
 This guide breaks down what exists, what works, and how to pick the right approach for your fund.

 Portfolio Monitoring Approaches: Side-by-Side Comparison